Categories: Accounting

 It is left to individual banks’ managements to decide the details of the concurrent audit system.
 While framing a concurrent audit system, the banks may clearly spell out the linkages between different forms of internal inspections and audits already in existence and the proposed concurrent audit.However, RBI had issued a note to ensure some uniformity in the systems indicating the broad features of concurrent audit system for the guidance of the banks.
 The note broadly defines the concept and scope of concurrent audit, such as converge of business/branches, types of activities to be covered during the audit reporting system.
 The note also details the broad suggestions in respect of various aspects of concurrent audit.

-The concurrent auditor would examine and make a record of the existence of gross and serious irregularities in his report such as improper credit appraisal, disbursement without observing the terms of sanction, failure to exercise proper post-disbursement supervision, even suppression of information relating to unauthorized excess drawals allowed, kite flying in bills and cheques, etc. There is an emphasis in favour of substantive checking in key areas rather than test checking.
+The concurrent auditor would examine and make a record of the existence of gross and serious irregularities in his report such as improper credit appraisal, disbursement without observing the terms of sanction, failure to exercise proper post-disbursement supervision, and even suppression of information relating to unauthorized excess drawals allowed, kite flying in bills and cheques, etc. There is an emphasis in favour of substantive checking in key areas rather than test checking.

 Further, the auditor has to verify whether the bank guarantees issued by the branch have been properly worded and recorded on the register of the bank or they have been promptly renewed on the due dates.
-Is there any instance of misutilisation/diversion funds from the loans and advance accounts?
-Whether overdue bills are properly followed up, whether the classification of advance has been done as per RBI guidelines.
-Verify whether the submission of claims to DICGC and ECGC are made in time, etc. Concurrent audit is therefore considered as the second line of defense for a bank as it covers all types of transactions taking place in the branch.
+Is there any instance of misutilisation/diversion of funds from the loans and advance accounts?
+Whether overdue bills are properly followed up, and whether the classification of advance has been done as per RBI guidelines.
+Verify whether the submission of claims to DICGC and ECGC are made on time, etc. Concurrent audit is therefore considered the second line of defense for a bank as it covers all types of transactions taking place in the branch.
 However, a concurrent auditor may not sit in judgment of the decision taken by a bank/branch Manager or an authorized official.
-The auditor will necessarily have to see whether the transactions or decisions are within the policy parameters laid down by the Head Office/Board of Directors, they do not violate the instructions or policy prescriptions of the Reserve Bank of India, and that they are within the delegated authority and in compliance with the terms and conditions for the exercise of delegated authority.
+The auditor will necessarily have to see whether the transactions or decisions are within the policy parameters laid down by the Head Office/Board of Directors, whether they do not violate the instructions or policy prescriptions of the Reserve Bank of India, and whether they are within the delegated authority and in compliance with the terms and conditions for the exercise of delegated authority.

-In the case of foreign exchange transactions, the auditor has to check whether transactions in FCNR and other non-resident accounts are permissible under rules.
+In the case of foreign exchange transactions, the auditor has to check whether transactions in FCNR and other non-resident accounts are permissible under the rules.
 Inward and outward have been properly accounted for.
 Foreign Bills negotiated are under the terms of LC.
-He has to examine the extension and cancellation of forwarding contracts for the purchase and sale of foreign currency and whether they are duly authorized and necessary charges have been recovered.
+He has to examine the extension and cancellation of forwarding contracts for the purchase and sale of foreign currency whether they are duly authorized and whether necessary charges have been recovered.
 In the case of AD category -I (dealing room operations), the auditor has to examine that the balances in Nostro accounts in different foreign currencies are within the limit as prescribed by the Bank.
 The auditor has to confirm that the overbought/oversold position maintained in different currencies is reasonable, taking into account the foreign exchange operations.
-Make his observations on verification/reconciliation of Nostro and Vostro account transactions/ balances.
+Make his observations on the verification/reconciliation of Nostro and Vostro account transactions/ balances.

 Surendra Naik